28cl/Capstone-Project/readme.md

 - `Images`: Folder that contains 8,091 photographs from Flickr
 - `Random_Images`: Folder that contains 8 unseen images
 - `caption.txt`: contains 40,455 captions that correspond to the photographs in the Images Folder.
 There are 5 captions to describe each photograph.
-Each caption is idenified by the image path
+Each caption is identified by the image path

 ## Contents
 This project is split into several notebooks.